wdporter/i-am-that-vuepress/19-reality-lies-in-objectivity/readme.md

 **Q:**&ensp;People talk of seeing God.

 **M:**&ensp;When you see the world you see God.
 There is no seeing God, apart from the world.
 Beyond the world to see God is to be God.
-The light by which you see the world, which is God, is the tiny little spark: ‘I am’, apparently so small, yet the first and the last in every act of knowing and loving.
+The light by which you see the world, which is God, is the tiny little spark: ‘I Am’, apparently so small, yet the first and the last in every act of knowing and loving.

 **Q:**&ensp;Must I see the world to see God?